OfficeDev/Office-Inspectors-for-Fiddler/README.md

 #Microsoft Office Inspectors for Fiddler
 This README document provides the instruction on installing Microsoft Office Inspectors for Fiddler.

 The MAPI Inspector evaluates the captured traffic between Outlook and Exchange; whereas the FSSHTTPandWOPI Inspector evaluates the captured traffic between client and SharePoint.
-These Microsoft Office Inspects are able to display the protocol content in a user-friendly format.
+These Microsoft Office Inspectors are able to display the protocol content in a user-friendly format.
 You may choose to install one or both inspectors.

 For details on how to use the inspectors: see [*MAPI Inspector for Fiddler User Guide*](https://github.com/OfficeDev/MAPI-Inspector-for-Fiddler/wiki), see also [*FSSHTTPandWOPI Inspector for Fiddler User Guide*](https://github.com/OfficeDev/Office-Inspectors-for-Fiddler/wiki/FSSHTTPandWOPI).